greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 name
 :   The name \(possibly schema-qualified\) of an existing table to alter.
 If `ONLY` is specified, only that table is altered.
 If `ONLY` is not specified, the table and all its descendant tables \(if any\) are updated.

-    > **Note** Constraints can only be added to an entire table, not to a partition.
-Because of that restriction, the name parameter can only contain a table name, not a partition name.

 column\_name
 :   Name of a new or existing column.
 Note that Greenplum Database distribution key columns must be treated with special care.
 Altering or dropping these columns can change the distribution policy for the table.